 Field-hunting tip

-Look in sedimentary deposits country — that is the host setting where hedegaardite typically forms.
+Look in sedimentary deposits country, the host setting where hedegaardite typically forms.
 If you start seeing vivianite, siderite, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.